The Fulton Hogan Support Fund

 - If the application is successful, it is preferred that where possible, the payment is made directly to the supplier rather than to the applicant.
 If the grant is paid to the applicant, proof of purchase is required for all grants over $100.

-*If you are unable to contact your MND support team member, please contact the MND support team leader at the MND New Zealand national office on 09 624 2148 or
+*If you are unable to contact your MND support team member, please contact the Support Services Manager at the MND New Zealand national office on 09 624 2148 or

 How often can I apply?